jwplayer/jwplayer-documentation/docs/api/javascript_api_reference.md

 ###jwplayer().on('visualQuality')

 Fired when the active quality level is changed for HLS.
-This is different than __qualityChange__ since this will trigger when adaptive streaming automatically shifts quality.
+This is different than __levelsChanged__ since this will trigger when adaptive streaming automatically shifts quality.

 ####Returns an object with the following: